 -

-Arrange the carrots, potatoes, tomatoes, pepper and mushrooms in layers on top of the meat.
-Try not to mix, so the vegetables will steam and retain their shape.
+Arrange the carrots, potatoes, tomatoes, pepper, and mushrooms in layers on top of the meat.
+Try not to mix them, so the vegetables steam and keep their shape.

 -